-We have not yet produced commercial supplies and we may encounter difficulties in production, which may adversely affect our clinical and commercial plans.
+We have not yet produced commercial supplies of Zalviso and we may encounter difficulties in production, which may adversely affect our commercial plans it Zalviso is approved for sale in the United States.

-Early development and clinical trial manufacturing was conducted at Patheon in Toronto, Canada.
+Early development and clinical trial manufacturing of Zalviso was conducted at Patheon in Toronto, Canada.
 Because the DEA requires that sufentanil be manufactured in the United States if our product candidates are marketed in the United States, we transferred our manufacturing capability in the third quarter of 2011 from Patheon in Toronto, Canada to Patheon's production facility in Cincinnati, Ohio, where we have built out a suite within their existing buildings that will serve as a manufacturing facility for clinical and commercial supplies of sufentanil tablets.
 Late stage development and manufacture of registration stability lots, which were utilized in clinical trials, were manufactured at Patheon, Cincinnati.
 However, we have not yet produced commercial supplies at this facility and we may encounter difficulties in production at the new facility, which may adversely affect our clinical and commercial plans.